paygol/osCommerce/README.md

 ---

-## PayGol module for osCommerce, version 1.1
+## Paygol module for osCommerce, version 1.1

-### About PayGol:
+### About Paygol:

-- PayGol is an online payment service provider that offers a wide variety of both worldwide and local payment methods.
+- Paygol is an online payment service provider that offers a wide variety of both worldwide and local payment methods.
 - Website: https://www.paygol.com
 - Payment methods: https://www.paygol.com/pricing